 Details at Camp 1 went out daily to cut wood for the camp kitchens, plant rice, and farm.
 Each morning, when the POWs lined up for roll call, it was common practice, of the Japanese guards, to kick the POWs in their shins with their hobnailed boots.
 They also, for no apparent reason, frequently hit the POWs, as they stood at attention, with a pick handle as they counted off.

 During Glenn’s time in the camp, Glenn worked on the burial detail and on the camp farm.
 On the burial detail, the POWs worked in teams of four men.
 In the morning, they went to the cemetery and dug graves for the dead.
 In the afternoon, they went to the camp hospital to collect bodies.
-They put the naked bodies in litters and put as many as six bodies in them before carrying them to the camp cemetery where they would be placed in a grave which usually contained 15 to 20 other bodies.
+They put as many as six naked bodies in litters before carrying them to the camp cemetery where they would be placed in a grave which usually contained 15 to 20 other bodies.
 The bodies were nude because the POWs stripped them of clothing.
-The clothing was put into boiling water, dried, and given to a man who needed it.
+The clothing was put into boiling water, dried, and given to men who needed it.

 Glenn was selected for another work detail and sent to the Pasay School and built runways Nichols Field.
 He recalled he was drafted for the detail and left the camp on December 6, 1942, and remained on this detail for 21 months.
 They literally remove a mountain by hand to build the runway.
 The POWs had to fill mining cars with rubble and two men pushed the cart to another area to be dumped.
 The Japanese were brutal in their treatment of the POWs and Glenn witnessed the murder of two POWs and many beatings.